Deltora Quest (TV series): Characters

 Glock is a large, aggressive man who competes with the companions in a contest.
 He is saved by Doom from the Shadow Lord's servants and joins the resistance.
 He is later revealed to be the only remaining member of one of the original seven tribes of Deltora, requiring him to help them.
-He clashes with Jasmine when they meet again, but later they come to terms after saving each other's lives.
+He clashes with Jasmine when they meet again, but they come to terms after saving each other's lives.